Decoration Day (album): Critical reception

 Having been brought to the attention of many critics through the success of Southern Rock Opera, Decoration Day was eagerly anticipated and, upon its arrival, very well received.
-The album garnered excellent reviews from critics like Robert Christgau of The Village Voice as well as publications such as SPIN Magazine, Pitchfork Media and Rolling Stone.
-Decoration Day would go on to place on many publications' "Best of 2003" lists, including the Village Voice's influential Pazz & Jop poll, No Depression's "40 Best Alt.
-Country Albums of 2003", Rolling Stone's "Critics' Top 10 of 2003" and Amazon.com's "Top 100 Editors' Picks of 2003".
-The album also appeared at No. 27 on Paste magazine's "The Best 50 Albums of the Decade" list.
+The album garnered excellent reviews from critics like Robert Christgau of The Village Voice as well as publications such as Spin, Pitchfork Media and Rolling Stone.
+Decoration Day would go on to place on many publications' "Best of 2003" lists, including The Village Voices influential Pazz & Jop poll, No Depressions "40 Best Alt.
+Country Albums of 2003", Rolling Stones "Critics' Top 10 of 2003" and Amazon.com's "Top 100 Editors' Picks of 2003".
+The album also appeared at No. 27 on Pastes "The Best 50 Albums of the Decade" list.